dmtekky/astro-bet-advisor/README.md

 ## Team Chemistry Implementation

-The Astro Bet Advisor includes a robust team chemistry system that analyzes the elemental balance of teams to provide insights into their performance.
+The Full Moon Odds includes a robust team chemistry system that analyzes the elemental balance of teams to provide insights into their performance.
 Here's how it works:

 ### Key Features